Nutritional Vitality – it’s where the artist builds a foundation

-1) Learn to listen to your body.
+1) To build nutritional vitality, learn to listen to your body.
 Any time you listen intuitively to your body it can tell you exactly what you need.
 Food choices become natural as you discern between biological and emotional needs.
 This takes practice!
 But it is well worth the effort, and once you are highly in tune with your body, there is no looking back.

 2) Make digestion a priority.
 A heathy digestion is a major key to vitality, for optimum absorption of nutrients is what enables your physical body to thrive.
 Once you develop the skill of listening to your body, you become more aware of how your body feels throughout the day.
 You notice when you are bloated after a meal or still hungry 2 hours later – and discomfort becomes unacceptable to you.
 Your digestive system is unique to you, and only you can know exactly what works for you throughout the day, week, cycle and season.